 Scuba diving regulators are what make diving possible.
 Forget every other piece of equipment; if you have a reg and an air source, you can dive.
 When Jacques Yves Cousteau and Emile Gagnan modified a welding regulator into a pressure-sensitive demand regulator in 1943, they opened the mysteries of the underwater world to anyone willing to discover them.
-Melbourne based Ted Eldred then invented the Porpoise separate first and second stage regulator that is the basis of today's modern regulator designs.
+In 1952, Melbourne based Ted Eldred invented the Porpoise separate first and second stage regulator that is the basis of today's modern regulator designs.

 Types of Scuba Diving Regulators

 Although there are many different brands and models of diving regulators to choose from there are only 3 basic types.

 Each of these types has their own characteristics, benefits and drawbacks.